emmairwin/augur-utilities/more_cowbell/README.md

 # More Cowbell: The Utility
 **origins**: This utility is effectively a reaper for repositories that are not being collected.
 It is "The Reaper".
 "Don't Fear the Reaper" is a Blue Oyster Cult Song.
 In a famous episode of Saturday Night Live Christopher Walken played the musical producer of that song, and Will Ferrel played the cowbell.
 Walken made famous assertions like, "I got a fever.
 And the only cure is more cowbell".
 So, that's why the name.

+**CURRENT STATUS**: Repo deletion is turning out to be problematic from a performance perspective on very large instances.
+Well, at least the largest of Augur instances.
+Working now on a method that is more robust, and will update rows to the correct repo_id instead of deleting rows.
+This is _in progress_.

 ## This utility:
 1. Reads a markdown file like the examples provided and checks the GitHub API to determine if
     * The repository still exists